MyEtherWallet/etherwallet/README.md

 ### TODO / In Progress

-- Fix all the areas where the value you are sending is displayed in WEI instead of ETH (or whatever makes sense)
-- Respond to Issue #24 in Github
-- Add unencrypted -> encrypted option in View Wallet Details Tab
-- Advanced tab for generating offline transactions and sending transactions with data - backend only
+#### .com & CX
+- Global - Implement Checksums
+- Send Transactions - display in whatever the radio button says, not WEI
+- Send Transactions - Add optional custom gas limit / data on standard send transaction tab
-- Modularize the JS to use across .com and CX
+- Global - Modularize the JS to use across .com and CX
-- Add "bitaddress.org randomizes the private key generation via mouse movements.
-Myetherwallet doesn't do this.
-Is the random number generation for this safe?
-Is Myetherwallet the only or best option?" to FAQ
-- Add "gas limit is too low error" to FAQ
-- Add this to helpful links: Add this in helpful links: https://www.reddit.com/r/ethereum/comments/46887p/tips_for_recovering_your_presale_password/
+- Generate Wallet / Bulk Generate - When generating a new wallet, the password is shown in plaintext instead of dots.
+I would rather have them shown as dots, perhaps with a optional ticker to show the plaintext. (from reddit thread)

+#### just .com
+- View Wallet Details - Add unencrypted JSON option
+- View Wallet Details - Add unencrypted -> Encrypted option
+- Offline Transactions "Would be great to have a feature where it automatically generates QR code for signed transaction (show the QR code along the signed transaction box), which will totally removes the risks for using a USB to connect to an offline computer to download the signed transaction then broadcast into a networked computer." https://www.reddit.com/user/Bitnicity

+#### just CX
+- Would be nice if on quick send it defaulted to the only wallet you have if you have just one created. (from reddit thread)
+- Push New Generate Wallet Tab Frontend
+- Push New FAQ Frontend